For Prospective Students

 What does a typical four-year schedule of a global studies major look like?

-A link to a sample four year Global Studies major schedule can be found here.
+See a sample four year Global Studies major schedule.

 Do all global studies majors go abroad?

 Almost all Global Studies majors study abroad, and an international experience is central to the Global Studies course of study.
 Loyola has many options for study abroad, including service experiences and summer programs.
 There is also financial support available for study abroad programs.
 If a student simply cannot study abroad, there are alternatives to fulfilling the International Experience requirement.
 Consult the Director of Global Studies for these alternatives.

 What type of jobs/careers do global studies majors hold after the graduate?